dair-ai/dair-ai.github.io/_posts/2020-03-30-An_Illustrated_Guide_to_Graph_Neural_Networks.md

 For further processing in higher layers of a pipeline, or simply to represent the graph, you can take all the embeddings and sum them up together to get vector ***H*** that represents the whole graph.

 \\
-Using ***H*** is way better than using an [adjacency matrix](https://www.khanacademy.org/computing/computer-science/algorithms/graph-representation/a/representing-graphs) because these matrices don’t represent the features or unique aspects of the graph despite any graph contortion--simply the edge connections between nodes (which isn’t really important based on some contexts).
+Using ***H*** is better than using an [adjacency matrix](https://www.khanacademy.org/computing/computer-science/algorithms/graph-representation/a/representing-graphs) because these matrices don’t represent the features or unique aspects of the graph despite any graph contortion--simply the edge connections between nodes (which isn’t really important based on some contexts).

 \\
 To summarise this step, we sum together the final vector representations of all nodal recurrent units (order-invariant, of course) use this resulting vector as inputs to other pipelines or to simply represent the graph.
 This step looks like this: